 As we have seen, the two taxa have a zone running down western Europe where their distributions abut each other.
 A hybrid zone was found in NW Italy where the two taxa came together.
 In 1990 and 1991, Adam Porter and other researchers based in the USA and Switzerland, carried out a survey, sampling 28 different sites in northern Italy (north of Genoa).
 The 167 km transect ran from east to west across the hybrid zone, from one area to the other, and samples were taken for electrophoretic analysis; the same technique as that which originally revealed the distinct taxa (Geiger & Scholl, 1982; Geiger et al., 1988).
 The study found evidence for strong selection against hybrids in a narrow zone at the centre of transect, which suggests to me that offspring of pairings between the two taxa are less likely to survive.
 However, the barrier was found to be relatively weak, with ‘amply opportunity for neutral gene exchange across their hybrid zone’ (Porter et al., 1997).
 The final conclusions of these workers was that these taxa are ‘best thought of as well-differentiated subspecies‘.

 The Bath White is extremely scarce migrant in the British Isles, and a long distance migrant to other northern European counties including Finland.
-They are strong migrants and were seen migrating through a high pass in the Pyrenees at 7,500 feet (Lack, 1951).
-The distribution map on p.
-52 in Tolman and Lewington (2009), gives the impression that the occasional migrants found in the UK originate from the eastern region and are therefore P. edusa, but whether anyone has actually analysed them, I don’t know (expect not).
+They are strong migrants and were seen flying through a high pass in the Pyrenees at 7,500 feet (Lack, 1951).

-The published field guides I have seen generally refer to Pontia daplidice as a species complex, and the individual ‘sibling species‘ as semi-species.
+Published field guides generally refer to Pontia daplidice as a species complex, and the individual ‘sibling species‘ as semi-species.
 John et al. (2013) however, point to a degree of inconsistency, with some guides or atlases referring to Pontia edusa as a distinct semi-species, some as a subspecies of Pontia daplidice, and others as a P. daplidice/edusa species complex.

 Internet sites are even less consistent.
-Wikipedia for example, appears to be quite informative about Pontia edusa but rather vague about Pontia daplidice, with no mention of the split.
-The best advice to students is, where possible, go back to the original sources.
+The best advice is, where possible, to go back to the original sources.
 For some more photos and good descriptions of these species, on some excellent websites, see here and here.

 References